 Section 1.
-WHEREAS the Indian Wells Valley Groundwater Authority conducted a hearing on June 9th, 2021 at the Ridgecrest City Hall located at 100 W California Ave Ridgecrest CA 93555 and reviewed all evidence presented by all interested parties.
+WHEREAS the Indian Wells Valley Groundwater Authority conducted a hearing on May 6th, 2021 and continued and concluded that hearing on June 9th, 2021 at the Ridgecrest City Hall located at 100 W California Ave Ridgecrest CA 93555 and reviewed all evidence presented by all interested parties.

-Following this hearing the Authority finds that Mojave Pistachios LLC and Nugent Family Trust have not paid the replenishment fee as required by Ordinance Number 03-20.
-On that basis, the Authority finds that Mojave Pistachios LLC and Nugent Family Trust are in violation of Ordinance Number 03-20.
+Following this hearing the Authority finds that Searles Valley Minerals has not paid the replenishment fee as required by Ordinance Number 03-20.
+On that basis, the Authority finds that Searles Valley Minerals is in violation of Ordinance Number 03-20.

-THEREFORE, IT IS RESOLVED, the Indian Wells Valley Groundwater Section 2.
-Authority approves and adopts the order attached hereto as Exhibit 1.
+Section 2.
+THEREFORE, IT IS RESOLVED, the Indian Wells Valley Groundwater Authority approves and adopts the order attached hereto as Exhibit 1.

-PASSED, APPROVED, AND ADOPTED, by the Indian Wells Valley Groundwater Authority tl
+PASSED, APPROVED, AND ADOPTED, by the Indian Wells Valley Groundwater Authority this 9th day of June, 2021.

-his 9th day of June, 2021. -
+dis 5th day of Julie, 2021.

 SIGNED:

-ATTEST: President of the Board of Directors
+President of the Board of Directors

+ATTEST:

-Resolution 04-21
+Resolution 05-21